Delunado/Delunado/README.md

 ### Polaris Engine ✴️
 After 3+ years of learning and using Unity/C# I decided to develop my own Game Engine, for the sake of learning.

 So here borns **Polaris Engine**!
-It is an early-stage 2D/3D Game Engine created from scratch for the sake of learning.
-It's being build using C++ & OpenGL.
+It is an early-stage 2D/3D Game Engine created from scratch, using C++ & OpenGL.
 The game engine contains several modules and submodules, as well as a visual editor.

 It's a work in progress, long term project, constantly evolving.
 You can take a look to the Engine repo [here](https://github.com/Delunado/PolarisEngine)!